MateuszSerafin/TBSync/README.md

 Warning: I am supporting only mods that are required on our modpacks.
 Additionally, this does nothing without integrating to your case.

 ## Example Usage
 1. Copy Mod to server, start it.
-Edit ``config/TBSync.yaml``
+Configure ``config/TBSync.yaml``
-2. Enable mixins you want e.g, additionally you might need to configure Database, some mods such as FluxNetworks require that due to my implementation.
     ```
-    # SQL is not required for all of the mixins.
-    # You do not need to specify it however.
-When you use some code that requires SQL it will crash whole server (This is intended)
+    debug: false
     jbdc: "jdbc:mariadb://(ip of server):3306/(database name)?user=(user)&password=(password)&autoReconnect=true&useUnicode=true&characterEncoding=UTF8"

-    # Each mixin might behave differently read on github what each does
+    # Each mixin might behave differently read on GitHub what each does
     Enabledmixins:
     enderstorage: false
     fluxnetworks: false
     ftbmixins: false
     xnet: false
+    ae2: false

+    Locales:
+    #%s is owner
+    FTBTeamNames: "Druzyna Gracza %s"
+    FTBonTransferOwnership: "Nie mozesz tego zrobic"
+    FTBonLeave: "Musisz opuscic wyspe aby to zrobic"
+    FTBonInvite: "Jezeli gracz dolaczy do twojej wyspy zostanie dodany automatycznie"
+    FTBonKick: "Jezeli usuniesz gracza z wyspy stanie sie to automatycznie"

+    privateFluxNetworksPerPlayer: 4
     ```
-3. Write mod/plugin that integrates that to your use case. <br>
+2. Write mod/plugin that integrates that to your use case. <br>
-   I write test under ``/src/main/java/pl/techblock/sync/testing`` which is a great starting point. <br>
-   In near future I will provide full example on how we use it.
+   In our case we use this [TBConnector](https://github.com/MateuszSerafin/TBConnector/)
+3. **Should** be working

 ## Implementation